 Whenever you are viewing a home that could potentially be yours, it is easy to get lost when picturing you and your family living there.
 All home buyers experience this at some point because no one would want to buy a home that they couldn’t picture themselves in.
 Sometimes it’s possible to get too attached too soon that you start to ignore the warning signs.
 An agent will be there to make sure that he or she catches everything you might miss.
 Red flags are not always easy to spot, so hiring someone with experience in catching them will be extremely beneficial.
 Especially if it's one of the major home problems.

 Everyone wants to live in their dream home, but some homes can be a nightmare.
 They may look great from what you are able to see, but there could be something wrong that you can’t easily observe.
 A great Buyer's Agent is there to pick up on red flags and ask the right questions.
 They have gained these skills through previous home showings, experiences, and education.
-A great tip for first time home buyers is to ask questions and to make sure you are staying involved throughout the process.
+A great tip for first-time homebuyers is to ask questions and to make sure you are staying involved throughout the process.
 A buyer’s agent’s job is to keep you in the loop with everything they are doing because communication is key when finding a new home!

-A great attribute that buyer’s agents of a local market has is the network that they bring to the table.
+A great attribute that buyer’s agents of a local market have is the network that they bring to the table.
 The agent or firm will have a large network of different listing agents.
 They will be able to reach out by contacting the listing agent if there are any specific questions about that property.
 They can get information on a certain home before it hits the market by knowing the listing agent.
 Before it hits the Multiple Listing Service the agent may be able to get some early information on it to find out if it’s worth checking out.

 Finding the best home for clients is critical for a buyer’s agent or any agent for that matter!
 It can be a real battle, especially in multiple offer situations.
 If someone is offering too much, an agent will be able to spot that out and keep you from making a bad decision.
 Agents are experts in this field so listening to their advice can be crucial in a multiple offer situation.